chris-prener/GIS_STL_STLTiles/STLTiles_Metadata.md

   * Date of Original Publication - 06 Oct 2016
   * Date of Last Update - 06 Oct 2016
   * Edition - v1.0
-  * Abstract - This shapefile is based on the East-West Gateway’s orthoimagery tiles and their shapefile that provides an index of these tiles.
-Their shapefile covers the entire 2012/2015 Aerial Imagery survey.
+  * Abstract - This shapefile is based on the [East-West Gateway’s](http://www.ewgateway.org) orthoimagery tiles and their shapefile that provides an index of these tiles.
+Their shapefile covers the entire [2015 Aerial Imagery survey](http://www.ewgateway.org/pdffiles/maplibrary/aerialphotos/FactSheet-HowToGetOrthoPhotos.pdf).
 This shapefile has been clipped so that it only identifies orthoimagery that covers areas within the City of St. Louis.
   * Purpose - Provides a visual index of orthoimagery tiles covering the City of St. Louis.
   * Maintenance Frequency - Infrequent
   * Keywords - St. Louis City, Orthoimagery, Remote Sensing